 How to break in military boots

 Leather combat boots, with their high uppers and tight ankle position, are notorious for blisters (at least in the beginning).
-Not all military boots need to be broken in – a supple leather fashion boot, like the HUNTER, shouldn’t give you too many problems.
+Not all military boots need to be broken in – a supple leather fashion boot, like the GALLAGHER, shouldn’t give you too many problems.
 Still, it’s good practice.
 To break in your military boots, don’t do anything drastic (there’s no need to fill them with water, or even worse, soften them with a hammer).
 Simply wear some thick woolen socks, and maybe some sports tape on your heel, then wear the boots as much as possible.
 Within a week or two, the leather will have softened, and you can remove the tape.
 Also, don’t forget to condition and protect your military boots regularly – that’ll keep the leather soft and supple.